-- 2. To activate the lockable retractor, slowly pull the shoulder part of the belt all the way out until it stops, then let the belt feed back into the retractor (you might hear a clicking noise as the belt retracts). - 3.
+- 2. To activate the lockable retractor, slowly pull the shoulder part of the belt all the way out until it stops, then let the belt feed back into the retractor. - 3.
 After the belt has retracted, tug on it.
 If the belt is locked, you will not be able to pull it out.
 If you can pull the belt out, it is not locked and you will need to repeat these steps.